Historicity of the Bible: The Exodus

 Most mainstream scholars do not accept the biblical Exodus account as history for a number of reasons.
 It is generally agreed that the Exodus stories reached the current form centuries after the apparent setting of the stories.
 The Book of Exodus itself attempts to ground the event firmly in history, stating that the Israelites dwelled in Egypt for 430 years (Exodus 12:40–41), and including place names such as Goshen (Gen. 46:28), Pithom and Ramesses (Exod.
 1:11), as well as stating that 600,000 Israelite men were involved (Exodus 12:37).
 The Book of Numbers further states that the number of Israelites in the desert during the wandering were 603,550, including 22,273 first-borns, which modern estimates put at 2.5–3 million total Israelites, a clearly fanciful number that could never have been supported by the Sinai Desert.
 The geography is vague with regions such as Goshen unidentified, and there are internal problems with dating in the Pentateuch.
 No modern attempt to identify a historical Egyptian prototype for Moses has found wide acceptance, and no period in Egyptian history matches the biblical accounts of the Exodus.
-Some elements of the story are miraculous and defy rational explanation, such as the Plagues of Egypt and the Crossing of the Red Sea.
-The Bible also fails to mention the names of any of the pharaohs involved in the Exodus narrative.
+Some elements of the story are miraculous and defy natural explanation, such as the Plagues of Egypt and the Crossing of the Red Sea.
+The Bible also does not mention the names of any of the pharaohs involved in the Exodus narrative.

 While ancient Egyptian texts from the New Kingdom mention "Asiatics" living in Egypt as slaves and workers, these people cannot be securely connected to the Israelites, and no contemporary Egyptian text mentions a large-scale exodus of slaves like that described in the Bible.
 The earliest surviving historical mention of the Israelites, the Egyptian Merneptah Stele (c.
 1207 BCE), appears to place them in or around Canaan and gives no indication of any exodus.